ReAct Sub Agent

 - Tool Availability: The ReAct sub agent automatically receives

-conditions. - Value Assignment: When the ReAct sub agent calls a
+set_slot_<slot_name>tools for all slots mentioned in theexit_ifconditions. - Value Assignment: When the ReAct sub agent calls a

-tool, the slot value is immediately updated. - Condition Evaluation: After each slot update, the system checks if all exit conditions are satisfied.
+set_slot_<slot_name>tool, the slot value is immediately updated. - Condition Evaluation: After each slot update, the system checks if all exit conditions are satisfied.

 - Automatic Completion: Once all exit conditions are met, the ReAct sub agent automatically completes without sending a response.